annalisedev/passwordgenerator/README.md

 ## Screenshot

-A screenshot of the deployed application can be found in assets.
+A screenshot of the deployed application can be found in assets:

-.assets/
+.assets/Screenshot_PasswordGenerator.png